 “Being able to have that freedom and flexibility is so special,” explained Ciara to Billboard earlier this year.
 “There have been moments in the past when I’ve felt creatively handicapped just because I have to wait for the powers that be to make the decisions for me and then they take a long time.
 I’m just waiting and waiting and losing time and before you know it, six months pass by.”

-With this new found freedom she has acquired, it permits Ciara to release the kind of music she wants when she wants.
+This newfound freedom she has acquired permits Ciara to release the kind of music she wants when she wants.
 If there’s a single she strongly believes in, there’s no hesitation or push back from label execs since she is the label.
 All decisions and ideas are finalized by Ciara and her team, a choice she didn’t have early on in her career.

 Members of the C-Squad are beyond excited for their General and the space she has eased into since taking her career into her hands.
 From being the centerfold on InStyle Magazine’s April edition and Vogue Arabia’s February cover, to snagging appearances on Ellen and performing during the Monday Night Football series, it’s evident that Ciara is stepping into the HOV lane that is guiding her return to music.